dluobo/ingex/player/README.txt

 > make

-Testing the CPP library:
+Testing the CPP library (an example - run without arguments for usage information:

-> ingex/player/IngexPlayer/test_IngexPlayer -m test_v1.mxf
+> ingex/player/IngexPlayer/test_IngexPlayer --clapper

 Building the C library and players: